 PETALZ Barn – here is where you will get to see up close some of our furry friends.
 In the barn you will find our rabbits and guinea pigs.
 Call in and see one of our hosts to have a cuddle with one of them.
 Age restrictions apply. (closes 1 hour before the gates close)

 South America Paddock and Walk – come and see the animals that come from South America including Cotton Top Tamarins, Capybara, Rhea and Alpaca.

-Australia Enclosure – come and see our Ozzy animals - Emus and wallabies.
+Australia Enclosure – come and see our Ozzy animals - wallabies, palma wallabies and tawny frogmouths.